-Making reimbursements truly digital with your software
+Making expense reimbursements truly digital with your software

 In this section, we will talk about putting some common expense management software features to make reimbursements truly automated while ensuring all your receipts are digitized and audit-ready.

-Customize your reimbursement software and receipt collection
+Customize your reimbursement software and Receipt organization

 Many admins usually have to build processes on top of their expense management software.
 This is because they are unaware of the customization features that are offered by softwares.
 A typical example is when businesses want to capture more fields for every receipt submission.